 Please be sure that you enjoy the scent of the chosen essential oil or blend, because it won’t help if you don’t like it.
 Essential oils are very concentrated, so find a reputable company, learn how to dilute them, and use them safely.

-This is an obvious one, but sometimes it’s difficult to pull yourself out of what you’re feeling to even consider laughter.
-If something’s truly funny, though, you will find yourself laughing through your tears.
+Laughter seems obvious, but it can be difficult to pull yourself out of negative feelings to even consider laughing.
+If something’s truly funny, though, you will find yourself laughing through the anxiety or tears.

 Talking it out, whether with a professional or a friend, has been scientifically proven to help when we’re struggling with anxiety and overwhelm.
 Just saying how you feel out loud can make everything seem so much lighter.

 I know it’s especially hard to reach out or ask for help if you are an introverted personality type.
 It took me several years of thinking about it before I finally committed to the decision, recently.